Butterfly Life Cycle in Special Ed

 5. Make it personal

-Since I was in a classroom with various social and emotional needs, I was always looking for ways to address these issues in EVERY subject.
+Since I was in a classroom with students with diverse social and emotional needs, I was always looking for ways to address these needs in EVERY subject.
 Science was no exception.
 The metamorphosis from caterpillar to butterfly was a great way for me to talk about the idea of change.
-It was also getting close to the end of the year, and many of my students would be facing a lot of changes with the next school year.
+It was also getting close to the end of the year, and many of my students would be facing many changes in the next school year.
 So, I created a social story to go with this unit on dealing with change.
-It may seem odd, or feel like an awkward transition, but I promise it is not.
-I have a detailed lesson plan included in this unit that will help you navigate the change from science to social story.
-My students loved it, and we talked a lot about how everything, even insects, have to deal with change.
+It may seem odd or feel like an awkward transition, but I promise it is not.
+I have a detailed lesson plan included in this unit to help you navigate the transition from science to a social story.
+My students loved it, and we talked a lot about how everything, even insects, has to deal with change.

 Social Story

 I hope this gave you some new ideas to add to the lesson plans you likely already have on this topic.
-As special education teachers and parents, we are always having to tweak and modify materials.
+As special education teachers and parents, we are always tweaking and modifying materials.
 We get really good at it after a while!

-If you would like to download some FREE vocabulary cards to go with my Butterfly Life Cycle unit, the be sure to sign up for my Free Resource Library right here at my blog.
-There is a free set in there with color and BW cards as well as a cut and paste activity to go with them.
+If you would like to download some FREE vocabulary cards to go with my Butterfly Life Cycle unit, be sure to sign up for my Free Resource Library right here at my blog.
+There is a free set in there with color and BW cards, as well as a cut-and-paste activity to go with them.
 Just click HERE to get access.

 • 12 days of lesson plans